Dilepton Production in a Rotating Thermal Medium: The Rigid Rotation Approximation: Introduction

 The paper is organized as follows.
-In Sec.~\ref{Theory}, we present the general formalism connecting the angular-resolved dilepton emission rate with the photon polarization tensor, and we define the coordinate system and approximations assumed for the fermion propagators in a thermal vortical medium.
-In Sec.~\ref{Polarization_Tensor}, we derive our analytical expressions for the photon polarization tensor at finite temperature and vorticity, with additional details provided in Appendixes~\ref{AppConj} and~\ref{Ap:ComputationOfPi}.
-In Sec.~\ref{Results}, we present our results for the dilepton rates, distinguishing among different fermion–antifermion channels.
+In Sec.~\ref{Theory}, we present the general formalism connecting the angular-resolved dilepton emission rate with the photon polarization tensor, and we define the coordinate system and approximations assumed for the fermion propagators in a thermal vortical medium. {Details on the derivation of the propagator are presented in Appendix~\ref{AppProp}}.
+In Sec.~\ref{Polarization_Tensor}, we derive our analytical expressions for the photon polarization tensor at finite temperature and vorticity, with additional details provided in Appendixes~A--D. In Sec.~\ref{Results}, we present our results for the dilepton rates, distinguishing among different fermion–antifermion channels.
 Finally, in Sec.~\ref{Conclusions}, we summarize our findings and outline their phenomenological implications.